noob-hackers/m-wiz/README.md

 * You can select any option by clicking on your keyboard

-* Note:- Don't delete any of the scripts incuded in core files
+* Note:- Don't delete any of the scripts included in core files

 # 🛡 ***More***: